Practical Linux, Windows Server and cloud guides for IT pros.

 sudo apt update -y

-Step 2: Install pip and unzip
+Step 2: Install unzip

 Step 3: Download and Install the AWS CLI